-Can I practice the principles of NVC while still using everyday expressions?
+Can I practice the principles of NVC while still using everyday speech?
 Can I find words that fit the occasion and honor the person I’m with?
-Because if I tell a teenager, “I noticed that you’re looking at the floor; are you feeling irritated because you want respect?” they’re just going to roll their eyes.
-And if I ask a CEO, “What needs are most alive for you in this moment?” that might be the end of our conversation.
+Because if I tell a kid, “I noticed that you’re looking at the floor; are you feeling irritated because you want respect?” they’re just going to roll their eyes.
+And if I ask a CEO, “What needs are most alive for you in this moment?” well, they may roll their eyes too.

-A friend of mine told me that when he first studied NVC (i.e., the enthusiastic/obnoxious phase), he was once extolling its virtues to his teenage daughter, who was stuck in the car with him on a road trip.
+A colleague told me that when he first studied NVC (the enthusiastic/obnoxious phase), he was extolling its virtues to his then teenage daughter, who was trapped in a car with him.
 When my friend finally stopped to take a breath his daughter announced, “I don’t have any feelings, needs or requests.
 Move on.”

 So how do we do that?
 And where do we go?

-When I first learned NVC mediation (definitely the enthusiastic/obnoxious phase), I was out for a walk one night when I saw two men standing by two cars.
+WHEN I FIRST LEARNED NVC mediation (definitely the enthusiastic/obnoxious phase), I was out for a walk one night when I saw two men standing by two cars.
 There was a lot of yelling.
 It seemed that while parking, Man A had dinged Man B’s car.
 Man B was furious and seemed ready to throw punches.
-But, I told myself, I was learning collaborative communication!
+But, I told myself, I was learning Collaborative Communication (another name for NVC).
 I was studying conflict resolution!
 I could help!

-“YES!” he said and went back to yelling at Man A. But the intensity had dwindled, and a few minutes later both men got into their cars and drove away.
-I couldn’t tell if phone numbers or cash had changed hands, but apparently they’d reached some kind of peace.
+“YES!” he said and went back to yelling at Man A. But their intensity soon dwindled, and a few minutes later both men got into their cars and drove away.
+I wasn’t sure if phone numbers or cash had changed hands, but apparently they’d reached some kind of peace.

-I didn’t manage to name feelings like “anger” and “fear,” or needs such as “financial sustainability,” “self-responsibility,” “respect” and “care”—but I think that’s what Men A and B heard.
+I didn’t manage to name feelings like “anger” and “fear,” or core values such as “financial sustainability,” “respect” and “care”—but I think that’s what Men A and B heard.
 And it was enough.

-Some time ago, a close friend phoned to invite me to her last-minute birthday bash.
+IF NVC IS ABOUT CONNECTION and connection isn’t happening, I need to change my approach.
+I can still focus on the format of OFNR (observations feelings, needs and requests), but I want to consider the particular person with whom I’m speaking.
+Some time ago, a close friend invited me to her last-minute birthday bash.
 The universe likes a good laugh, so naturally I had a six-person mediation scheduled for the same day.
 Getting the participants to agree on this meeting had been like herding snakes, but I wanted to celebrate with my friend and told her I’d try to reschedule.
-After more herding, success was achieved.
-I called my friend to report the good news; she said, “Yeah, fine, whatever,” and proceeded to tell me about her problems buying tires at CostCo.
+After several more client negotiations: success!
+I called my friend to report the good news.
+She said, “Yeah, fine, whatever,” and then started talking about her problems buying tires at CostCo.
 I fumed and considered my options:

 While other people might have heard my words as harsh or attacking, for this particular friend, they worked: I think they provided a face-saving way for her to hear my frustration.
-The message I sent (“I feel hurt; I want my efforts to be seen; are you willing to express gratitude?”) was the message she received.
-And my friend responded with the care I was craving.
+The message I sent (“I feel hurt; I want my efforts to be seen; are you willing to express appreciation?”) was the message she received.
+And my friend responded with the consideration I craved.

-Meanwhile it’s one thing to offer NVC in the wild, but what about finding it?
-I sometimes tell myself that since I know NVC and other people don’t, it’s my job to make collaborative communication happen.
+MEANWHILE IT’S ONE THING to offer NVC in the wild, but what about finding it?
+Sometimes I tell myself that since I have these skills and other people don’t, it’s my job to facilitate every conversation.
 Then I feel exhausted and want to lie down.
-But the truth is, I often receive empathy from people who’ve never heard of Nonviolent Communication.
+But the truth is, I often receive empathy from people who’ve never heard of Collaborative Communication.

-For example, I once had laryngitis for a month, including a solid week with no voice whatsoever.
-During that time I walked into a new-to-me movie-rental store, approached the counter and shout-whispered, “I have laryngitis!”
-Without missing a beat, the clerk pulled out a pad of Post-its and a pen, and said, “No problem.
-Write down the movies you want and I’ll find them for you.”
-Three days later I returned to the shop and the clerk handed me another notepad.
+Some years ago, I had laryngitis for a month, including a solid week with no voice whatsoever.
+During that time I walked into a new-to-me cafe, approached the counter and shout-whispered, “I have laryngitis!”
+Without missing a beat, the barista pulled out a pad of Post-its and a pen, and said, “No problem.
+Write down what you want and I’ll get it for you.”
+Three days later I returned to the shop and the same man handed me another notepad.
 He didn’t ask if I felt aggravated, didn’t inquire whether I wanted care or support—but he saw me.
 He recognized my needs and proposed a solution to meet them.
-Sweet!

-I want us to be committed to NVC principles, and I also want us to have flexibility and ease with the language.
-I want us to have choices.
-Learning the classic expressions of NVC can help develop fluency: If you want to play the piano, you probably need to practice scales.
-But playing scales in a concert doesn’t enliven the audience.
-I want us to find ways to communicate feelings, needs and requests that are welcoming and inclusive.
-I want us to play jazz.
+I WANT US TO BE COMMITTED to the principles of Collaborative Communication, and I also want us to have flexibility and ease with the language.
+Learning the formal expressions of NVC can help develop fluency: If you want to play the piano, you probably need to practice the mechanics.
+But performing scales in a concert isn’t going to engage your audience.
+Let’s communicate feelings, needs and requests in a way that’s welcoming and inclusive.
+Let’s play jazz.